Kushner family: Second generation

-Murray founded SK Properties with his father and Eugene Schenkman in 1979.
+Murray founded SK (Schenkman/Kushner) Properties (now Kushner Real Estate Group) with his father and business partner Eugene Schenkman in 1979.
 In 1985, Charles started Kushner Companies, a real estate firm, with Joseph as his partner.
 Joseph died later in 1985, and Charles gave his siblings a stake in the company.
 In the 1990s, Charles began to donate money to Democratic Party causes, including the campaign of Jim McGreevey for governor of New Jersey.
 Murray, on the other hand, donated to Republican Party candidates.
 McGreevey appointed Charles to the board of commissioners for the Port Authority of New York and New Jersey, and nominated him to become the chairman.
 Charles sponsored the visa of Golan Cipel, who had a romantic relationship with McGreevey.
 Charles also engaged in philanthropy, providing the money for the Joseph Kushner Hebrew Academy and the Rae Kushner Yeshiva High School.

 Charles and Murray came into conflict over business decisions where they disagreed, including a proposed deal that Murray pulled out of.
 Charles was also against Murray marrying someone who converted to Judaism, rather than someone born in the religion.
-They experienced a falling out after an argument during a Passover seder in 2000.
+They experienced a falling-out after an argument during a Passover seder in 2000.
 Esther sided with Murray, and began to cooperate with an FBI investigation into Kushner Companies for tax evasion.
 Charles hired a prostitute to seduce Esther's husband, had the encounter videotaped, and sent photographs of it to Esther in an attempt to silence her.
 Charles was arrested by the FBI and prosecuted by U.S. Attorney Chris Christie.
 Charles pled guilty to 18 felonies, including tax fraud, making illegal campaign contributions, and witness tampering.
 He served 16 months in prison.

 Third generation

 Charles has two sons, Jared and Joshua, and two daughters, Nicole and Dara.
-Following Charles' arrest, his oldest son, Jared, took charge of Kushner Companies.
+Following Charles' arrest, his eldest son, Jared, took charge of Kushner Companies.
 They sold their real estate holdings in New Jersey for $1.9 billion and bought 666 Fifth Avenue for $1.8 billion.
 In 2006, Jared bought Observer Media for $10 million.
 Joseph Meyer, Jared's brother-in-law, became chief executive officer of Observer Media in 2013.
 Nicole works for Kushner Companies, but Dara does not.
-Joshua founded Thrive Capital, a venture capital firm, in 1999.
+Joshua founded Thrive Capital, a venture capital firm, in 2010.
 Josh cofounded Oscar Health, and Jared invested in the company.
 In 2016, Forbes estimated the net worth of Charles, his wife Seryl, Jared, and Joshua at $1.8 billion.

 In 2010, SK Properties rebranded itself as the Kushner Real Estate Group (KRE Group), with Murray as chairman and his son, Jonathan, as company president.
 Jonathan's brother, Marc, is an architect.
 KRE Group and Kushner Companies have both invested in the Journal Square neighborhood of Jersey City, New Jersey, where KRE Group is building Journal Squared and Kushner Companies is building One Journal Square.
 Kushner Companies filed a lawsuit in June 2018 alleging that the city gave the KRE Group more favorable terms.
 The suit was settled in October 2020.